AIT-Assistive-Autonomous-Systems/3D_nonrigid_tricubic_pointcloud_registration/README.md

 2. You can find the two executables in the ``bin`` directory:
     - ``nonrigid-icp`` is used to estimate the non-rigid transformation between two point clouds.
     - ``nonrigid-icp-transform`` is used to apply the estimated transformation to a point cloud.

+### Building on Windows

+Look into the [.github/workflows/build-windows.yml](.github/workflows/build-windows.yml) file for instructions on how to build the project on Windows using CMake and Visual Studio.

 ## Star History